proxv/qlive/gems/qlive-rspec/README.md

 * Optionally change per-page timeout in seconds with: ``Qlive.setup[:capybara_wait_time] = 30``

 * Optionally pass in ``:before_each`` and ``:after_each`` proc/lambda in ``run_qlive`` (called in qunits_spec.rb)
+  :after_each gets passed the current rspec [example](http://rdoc.info/github/rspec/rspec-core/RSpec/Core/ExampleGroup#example-instance_method) as its one and only parameter.